 This course is the first of a multicourse research sequence.
-Students are introduced to different models and paradigms of research and presented with an opportunity to examine quantitative and qualitative approaches to conducting research.
-Topics include: conducting literature reviews, occupation-centered research, quantitative and qualitative research designs, data collection and analysis strategies, writing research proposals, researcher ethics, and the responsibilities of an evidence-based practitioner.
-Upon completion of this course, students will submit a research proposal for future study.
+To begin the process of translating evidence into practice, students are introduced to different models and paradigms of research and presented with an opportunity to examine quantitative and qualitative approaches to using and conducting research.
+Topics include conducting literature reviews, occupation-centered research, quantitative and qualitative research designs, data collection and analysis strategies, writing research proposals, researcher ethics, and the responsibilities of an evidencebased practitioner.
+Upon completion of this course, students will submit a comprehensive literature review...

-OTH 606: Evaluation & Intervention: Hand/Upper Extremity Rehabilitation/Lab
+OTH 606: Evaluation & Intervention of the Upper Extremity/Lab

-The purpose of this course is to explore the occupational therapist's role with clients who have difficulty performing their everyday occupations due to common musculoskeletal problems, with an emphasis on the upper extremity / hand.
-Issues discussed include the impact of disabling events on occupational performance and the role of the occupational therapist in assisting the client to adapt their home, work and leisure activities, and environments.
+This course explores the occupational therapist's role with clients with difficulty performing everyday occupations due to common musculoskeletal problems, emphasizing the upper extremity and hand.
+Issues discussed include the impact of disabling events on occupational performance and the occupational therapist's role in assisting the client in adapting their home, work, and leisure activities and environments.
+The course explores the role of the Occupational Therapy Assistant in evaluation and intervention, focusing on the collaborative nature of the supervisory relationship.
 Students will learn the evaluation and intervention process, including planning, selecting appropriate methods, developing skills in assessment, and progressing interventions over time.
-Beginning documentation skills will be practiced in the form of evaluations, SOAP Notes, and intervention plans.
-The role of the Occupational Therapy Assistant in evaluation and intervention will be explored with a focus on the collaborative nature of the supervisory relationship.
-Laboratory activities will focus on clinical reasoning and skill in evaluation techniques, and planning/ implementing appropriate interventions.
+Beginning documentation skills will be practiced through evaluations, SOAP Notes, and intervention plans.
+Laboratory activities will focus on clinical reasoning and skill in evaluation techniques and planning/implementing appropriate interventions.
 Universal precautions will be discussed and utilized in laboratory activities.

-OTH 608: Foundations of Physical Rehabilitation with Lab A
+OTH 608 : Foundations of Physical Rehabilitation with Lab A